Server-side Rendering Integration With Flagship [SSR]

 const initialVisitorData = {

-id: fs_visitorID_cookie, // if not exists the SDK will generate one
+id: fs_visitorID_cookie, // If the cookie does not exist, the SDK will generate a new visitor ID

 context: {